Twisted symmetric exclusion processes and set-theoretical $R$-matrices: More general solutions of set-theoretical Yang-Baxter equation

 We now give an example of a set-theoretical solution of the form of Equation \eqref{eq:r_gene} that is not a Lyubashenko solution.
-We then show that the corresponding Markov model is not equivalent to any twisted periodic SSEP for $L=3$.
+We then show that the corresponding Markov model is not equivalent to any twisted SSEP coming from Lyubashenko solutions for $L=3$.

 This example is for $ N=3 $.
 The maps $ f_{i} $ and $ g_{j} $ of Equation \eqref{eq:r_gene} are given by

 They are indeed bijective and satisfy equations \eqref{eq:yb_rel} and \eqref{eq:inv_rel}.

 In the basis $ \mathcal{B}=\{ \lvert 00 \rangle, \lvert 01 \rangle, \lvert 02 \rangle, \lvert 10 \rangle, \lvert 11 \rangle, \lvert 12 \rangle, \lvert 20 \rangle, \lvert 21 \rangle, \lvert 22 \rangle\} $, the matrix $ \rc $ reads